 In reviewing these contracts, we now see some form of the Duty to Proceed in 95% of all lump sum construction contracts between the General Contractor and the subcontractor.
 These are often flow-down provisions from the owner to the prime.

 As a receivables finance lender, we fund receivables for work that is approved and within the contract budget.
 Therefore, we cannot fund on any work that is part of a dispute resolution.
 So when we see this clause in our client contracts, it poses an uncontrollable risk.

 It causes us to seek risk mitigation in one of several ways.
 This can include increased fees, lower advance rates and at times, denying funding.
 If we fund, we require a DTP rider in the funding contract.
 This makes the client acknowledge the clause exists in their construct contract.
 It also assures they will not seek funding on any work done under this provision.

 Furthermore, in the example above, having a duty to proceed will force you to continue to work and maintain the project schedule even when you’re certain the dispute represents a change condition.
 Absent this contract term, you likely have some leverage, possibly including the right to stop work or rights to a signed change order before proceeding.

 Understand Your Risk

-Construction contracts are often long, confusing and hard to review for the non-legal mind.
+Construction contracts are often long, confusing, and hard to review for the non-legal mind.
 However, your contracts outline just about every possible occurrence on the project and the remedy for such.
-At minimum, read your contract and understand your risks and what remedies are available if a dispute occurs.
+At the minimum, read your contract and understand your risks and what remedies are available if a dispute occurs.